rasmniel/prog219-rasmniel-2016/SolarExplorer/README.md

-# Week04-AngularDirectiveTesting
+# SolarExplorer
-by Charlie Calvert
+by Rasmus Nielsen